ethan-haynes/remote_access/README.md

 # Summary
-Remote Tools is a runnable socket server inside a Docker container.
+Remote Access is a runnable socket server inside a Docker container.
 It is a toolset used to expose limited information to developers who do not have ssh access to the VM/server it is running on.
 It consumes a mount point provided in a GET request uri and returns a json object containing file names and their disk usage in bytes.
+The module for getting disk usage can also be run as a standalone script, or as a part of an API.

 ## HOW TO TEST PYTHON MODULE
 ```sh